Firebat111/DnD-tools/README.md

 This simple tool will allow you to display static and animated maps.
-It is designed for use with a TV for in person D&D play.
+It is designed for use with a TV for in person TTRPG play.

+I am not a programmer, I used Google's AI studio to help me make this.
+I wanted a tool that could easily project maps without all the other features that great tools like Foundry or Arkenforge provide.

 1) Download .zip file
 2) Extract